rougeslegion/CABLE/readme.txt

 // ------------------------------------------------

+// ------------------------------------------------

 Known Issues and Troubleshooting:

-- While connection to the BacDive API has been accomplished and strains can be downloaded, downloading BacDive data from some strains will fail because of the non-uniformity of the information/number of items per field.
-This will require a more through schema fix.
+- While connection to the BacDive API has been accomplished and strains can be downloaded, downloading BacDive data from some strains will fail because of the non-uniformity of the information/number of items per field employed by some strains.
+This will require a more thorough schema fix.

 - BacDive search returns a 500 error when query is invalid/nothing is found.
 This can be safely ignored.